ecsyjs/ecsy/README.md

         }
       }

-      // Define a query of entities that have "Acceleration" and "Position" components RendererSystem.queries = {
+      // Define a query of entities that have "Renderable" and "Shape" components RendererSystem.queries = {
         renderables: { components: [Renderable, Shape] }
       }